-The PRESIDENT (14:00): That ends ministers statements and questions.
-Minister Tierney will get answers for the Minister for Environment for Mr Bourman in line with the standing orders.
+The PRESIDENT (14:00): Minister Tierney will get answers from the Minister for Environment for Mr Bourman in line with the standing orders.
 I also thank Minister Stitt, who will get answers from the Minister for Health, in line with the standing orders, for Ms Payne.